-Required Participation Criteria
+Required Field Experience Participation Criteria Child and Family Development

 - 1. All students must be in compliance with state personnel qualifications as stated in the Minimum Standards Rules for Licensed Child Care Centers §746.1103.
-These requirements include: - A current clear TB test; - An acceptable criminal history and central registry background check: - A Notarized Licensing Affidavit for Applicants for Employment form: - Completion of 9-hour pre-service training (offered at the beginning of each semester). - 2.
+These requirements include: - A current clear TB test. - An acceptable criminal history and central registry background check. - A Notarized Licensing Affidavit for Applicants for Employment form. - Completion of 9-hour pre-service training (offered at the beginning of each semester). - 2.
 Must attend all Lab Orientation meetings each semester for all courses with required labs, if offered. - 3.
 Must comply with all other Child and Family Development requirements as identified in the course syllabi and lab contract, or otherwise required by the instructor in writing. - 4.
-In courses that require a lab component, the following guidelines will be followed in regard to lab sites:
+In courses that require a lab component, the following guidelines will be followed in regard to field experience placement: - Field Experience may be conducted at an approved facility in the student's local area at child care facilities or public/private schools which are licensed or accredited, as appropriate.